emaesen/blog-template-with-article-photo-video-art-posts/webapp/README.md

 ## Static versus managed assets

-Static assets like the favicon icons are stored in the `static\assets` folder.
+Static assets like the favicon icons are stored in the `static` folder.

-Managed assests like images that are referenced in the code through the `<g-image>` tag are stored in the `src\assets` folder.
+Managed assests like images that are referenced in the code through the `<g-image>` tag should be stored in the `src\assets` folder.

+Note: confusingly, Gridsome will copy everything (including subfolder structures) inside the `static` folder directly to the `dist` distribution folder, while everything in `src\assets` is transformed and copied (excluding subfolder structures) into an `assets\static` subfolder of `dist`.
+Thus the folder named `static` in the distribution folder does not relate to the folder named `static` in the sources folder.